-PRESENTATION AND TOOLKIT
+PRESENTATIONS AND TOOLKIT

-A large portion of your grade will be based on a presentation you will give in class focusing on an illness condition or other relevant topic in pediatric psychology.
+A large portion of your grade will be based on presentations you will give in class focusing on an illness condition or other relevant topic in pediatric psychology.
 This will be considered your "final exam."
 You will choose a topic/illness condition from a list of possibilities I have provided below.
 If you have an alternative idea outside the list provided, you can discuss with me.
-Do NOT select a disorder in your area of research or clinical [sub] specialty.
-I want you to choose a topic that is of interest to you and something that will extend your knowledge in an area, rather than choosing a topic that is based on the ease with which you can complete it.
-Your topic choices should be submitted to me no later than during class on Tuesday, Sept 12th.
-The sooner you let me know, the better as it is "first come, first serve", if you will.
+We will decide who will present which topics during the first class.